Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Conclusion

 Our findings show that FRB observations are fundamentally limited by their ability to probe high values of scattering and width, and that this should produce biasing effects on host galaxy studies --- though whether or not this bias is evident in current data is disputed.
 The lack of an obvious bias in data might be explained by a significant fraction of FRB scattering occurring in the progenitor.

-When implemented in the {\sc zDM} code, our updated width/scattering models increase the expected number of FRBs detected by ASKAP at $z=1$ compared to those at $z=0$ by 10\%.
+When implemented in the {\sc zDM} code, our updated width and scattering models increase the expected number of FRBs detected by ASKAP at $z=1$ compared to those at $z=0$ by $\sim$10\%.
 This illustrates how such `nuisance parameters' can affect FRB population estimates.
-Reassuringly, we find that uncertainties in model parameters are sufficiently small that no correlation with estimates of FRB population evolution is observed.
+We do not find any evidence of correlation between estimates of the FRB width/scattering distribution and FRB population evolution.

 \begin{acknowledgement} This scientific work uses data obtained from Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory.
 We acknowledge the Wajarri Yamaji People as the Traditional Owners and native title holders of the Observatory site.
 CSIRO’s ASKAP radio telescope is part of the Australia Telescope National Facility (https://ror.org/05qajvd42).
 Operation of ASKAP is funded by the Australian Government with support from the National Collaborative Research Infrastructure Strategy.
 ASKAP uses the resources of the Pawsey Supercomputing Research Centre.
 Establishment of ASKAP, Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory and the Pawsey Supercomputing Research Centre are initiatives of the Australian Government, with support from the Government of Western Australia and the Science and Industry Endowment Fund.